contrivancecompanychicago/space-station-sim/README.md

 ### PRIORITISED:
 save/load seamless
 rewrite renderer
- - move all context manipulation into
+ - move all context manipulation into layer class

 use shadowblur for highlighting character

 ### TECH DEBT

 write tests

-properly initialise and not have this check on frame 1 bullshit
- - possibly change engine

  add all getters and setters into manager and types
   - so state is entirely stringifyable